 Traditional API gateway metrics fail to distinguish productive automation from agents stuck in loops or cost-driving operations.

-Comprehensive MintMCP Observability
+Comprehensive MintMCP observability

 The MCP Gateway provides real-time visibility: